Charles Kay Ogden

-Charles Kay Ogden (/ˈɒgdən/; 1 June 1889 – 20 March 1957) was an English linguist, philosopher, and writer.
+Charles Kay Ogden (/ˈɒgdən/; 1 June 1889 – 20 March 1957) was a British linguist, philosopher, and writer.
 Described as a polymath but also an eccentric and outsider, he took part in many ventures related to literature, politics, the arts, and philosophy, having a broad effect particularly as an editor, translator, and activist on behalf of a reformed version of the English language.
 He is typically defined as a linguistic psychologist, and is now mostly remembered as the inventor and propagator of Basic English.

 Early life and education

 Charles Kay Ogden was born at Rossall School in Fleetwood, Lancashire, on 1 June 1889 to Charles Burdett Ogden (13 July 1849 – 10 December 1923) and Fanny Hart (1850 – 21 December 1944), who were married in 1888 at Chorlton, Lancashire.
 His father was employed in various capacities at the Rossall School during the years 1873–1909.

 Charles Kay Ogden was educated at Buxton and Rossall, won a scholarship to Magdalene College, Cambridge, and commenced his undergraduate study of Classics in 1908.

 He visited continental Europe to investigate methods of language teaching in 1912 and 1913.
 Ogden obtained a M.A. in 1915.